-This page provides you with Communications Consultant resume samples that you can use for inspiration in writing your own resume, or for creating one through our easy-to-use resume builder.
-Below you'll find our how-to section that will guide you through each section of a Communications consultant resume.
+This page provides you with Communications Consultant resume samples to use to create your own resume with our easy-to-use resume builder.
+Below you'll find our how-to section that will guide you through each section of a Communications Consultant resume.

 To land the perfect job, you need the perfect resume.
 In today’s crowded job market, it is more important than ever to stand out among the competition.
 When you write your resume, it is vital that you get everything right, from the organization of the template to the details of your work experience.
-Here are some tips for writing the best resume possible.
+To make sure your resume is flawless, here are some tips for writing the best resume possible.

 Your resume should begin with your contact information.
 It is very important that potential employers, having read your resume, know how to contact you!
 At the top of your resume, include your name, phone number, email address, and city.

-However, adding a summary to your resume is a great way to catch an employers attention.
+A personal summary, though optional, is a great way to introduce yourself to an employer with your resume.
 This section is comprised of one or two paragraphs where you can feature your notable accomplishments and highlight your most valuable skills.
 Your summary should give employers a brief outline of your experience and capabilities and intrigue them to keep reading.

 Your education section should include the name of any post-secondary schools you attended, the degrees you earned, and any academic distinctions you achieved that you deem worth featuring.
-If they are particularly relevant to [category], you can also include major areas of study and important projects that you participated in.
+If they are particularly relevant, you can also include major areas of study and important projects that you participated in.
 Like the work experience section, your education should be displayed in reverse-chronological order.

 Land your dream job with a resume that will get you hired.Sign Up